MicrosoftDocs/customer-insights/ci-docs/audience-insights/suggested-segments.md

 1. Select the influencing attributes and select **Save**.

    > [!TIP]
-   > Selecting multiple influencing attributes improved the chances of evaluating how they influence the primary attribute.
+   > Selecting multiple influencing attributes improves the chances of evaluating how they influence the primary attribute.
+Don't include attributes that have no influence the primary attribute.
+For example, if all your customers are from a specific country, don't include the *country* attribute because it won't have any impact on the output.

-1. It will take moment to process the selected attributes.
+1. Depending on the number of customer profiles and selected attributes, it can take a few minutes to process the selected attributes.

 ## View details of a suggested segment